PerrySkywalker/TransMIL-visualisation/README.md

 Your patch_size at 20x magnification is 224x224, so here it should be 448x448

+You can adjust the min_threshold and max_threshold to make the heatmap look better.

 If you have any questions, let me know.